 Applying for the Exam

-You can take the PTCB certification exam, if eligible, either in-person or online by applying via the PTCB portal.
+You must take the PTCB certification exam, if eligible, in-person by applying via the PTCB portal.
 It costs $129 to apply to take the exam.

 If you pass the exam, you are now a certified pharmacy technician.
 Congratulations, this is an important milestone on your journey to starting your career.